Discover Puss in Boots’ Giant Journey, the newest roller coaster ride at Universal Studios Singapore, in this special feature!

 Some park fans have told me that this ride has many brake sections which disrupts the flow.
 I agree, because the ride vehicle does not just run continuously throughout (like Battlestar Galactica).
 But there are reasons for the ride to be designed like this – for safety and capacity.

 There are rough edges, of course – Some props and sets being incomplete or castle walls that just ‘end’ abruptly.
 You might notice things that don’t belong – staircases, backstage areas, electrical things.
 Yes, this is Universal Studios – and unlike Disney parks there is always a dance between ‘show’ and backstage.
 Many of the “animatronic” characters look plastic and almost static – but then again this is an outdoor ride, and the crazy Singapore weather tends to ruin things.

 A bigger budget would definitely helped improve the experience – complete sets, complex animatronics.
 But would guests notice?
 For most outdoor coasters, a flashy signboard and themed queue counts as much as theming they get.
 It is very likely that most guests would not notice all of the existing details in the ride as the airship glides quickly through the compact track layout.
 We’d rather have a ride that is up and running than something that takes 3-5 years to build because of the cost and lofty goals.
 This ride broke ground in late 2013, you know.

 So Puss in Boots’ Giant Journey is definitely memorable and entertaining.
 And it’s a exclusive to Universal Studios Singapore.
 Now if only the weather isn’t so hot!

 What do you think about this new ride at USS?

 Let us know your thoughts, reviews and experience in the comments!

 Missed the opening ceremony?
-Hop over to the Opening Ceremony of Puss in Boots’ Giant Journey feature now!Subscribe to dejiki.com or Like our Facebook page for notifications of updates:
+Hop over to the Opening Ceremony of Puss in Boots’ Giant Journey feature now!Subscribe to Dejiki.com or Like my Facebook page for notifications of updates.